TerexereT/adminity-dashboard/amplify-deployment-dev.md

 *   **Environment Variables**: Double-check that all required environment variables are set correctly in the Amplify Console and are accessible by your application.
 Prefix with `NEXT_PUBLIC_` for client-side access.
 *   **Next.js Version/Node.js Version**: Amplify supports recent LTS versions of Node.js.
 Ensure your project's Node.js version (specified in `package.json` engines, if any) is compatible.
 You can often specify a Node.js version in the Amplify Console under **Build settings > Build image settings**.
 *   **Routing Issues (404s)**: Ensure your `artifacts.baseDirectory` in `amplify.yml` is correctly set to `.next`.
 Amplify's Next.js compute provider handles App Router and Pages Router routing.
 If you encounter issues with dynamic routes, check Amplify's documentation for any specific configurations related to Next.js rewrites or redirects if you have custom ones.
+*   **Firestore Security Rules**: Ensure your Firestore security rules are correctly configured to allow access from your Amplify-hosted application.
+For development, you might temporarily use less restrictive rules, but remember to tighten them for production.

 This guide should provide a solid foundation for deploying Adminity to AWS Amplify for your development needs.